Last updated: November 10, 2025

 Ooni Halo Pro

-The Ooni Halo Pro is, as of April 2025, a new entry to the spiral mixer market.
+The Ooni Halo Pro, as of April 2025, is a new entry into the spiral mixer market.
 At 33 lbs and with a 7-liter bowl for up to 11 lbs or 5 kg of dough, this $800 mixer compares favorably to the Ankarsrum, at least when it comes to working with pizza dough.
 Ooni is renowned for its home pizza ovens, and this spiral mixer should work well for home pizza or bread production.
 The head tilts up, and the bowl is removable.
-Attachments such as a spiral dough hook, a geared whisk, and flexible beater unlock a world of versatility for home bakers.
+Attachments such as a spiral dough hook, a geared whisk, and a flexible beater unlock a world of versatility for home bakers.

 Like traditional spiral mixers, it features a rotating dough hook, a stationary breaker bar, and a spinning bowl.
 This creates a gentle, efficient kneading motion that mimics hand-kneading, preventing dough from overheating and promoting better gluten development.